afterschoolstudio/squiggle/readme.md

 * Monobehaviour - Write squiggle in a public monobeahvior string field
 * Scriptable Object - Author squiggle in a ScriptableObject
 * Streaming Assets - Load a squiggle file from StreamingAssets
+* Dialog Progression - Show how to progress a squiggle script manually
+* Custom Commands - Sample custom command that changes text color

 ## Absolute Basics